You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 This is by far the most mindful practice to do as a beginner.
 Dance if you do not dance regularly, feel how your body moves to the rhythm.

-Flow with the music and observe yourself.
 Give yourself permission to let go of the music.
 To make it easy, dance in front of a mirror and be comfortable.

 You may even dance to music that you have never heard of earlier, it’s gonna be like a challenge for yourself.